Carpet

 - Determines whether or not the range of this axis is computed in relation to the input data.
 See

-is set to false. - Using strict a numeric string in trace data is not converted to a number.
+rangemodefor more info.
+Ifrangeis provided, thenautorangeis set to false. - Using strict a numeric string in trace data is not converted to a number.
 Using convert types a numeric string in trace data may be treated as a number during automatic axis

-detection.
+typedetection.
 Defaults to layout.autotypenumbers. - Sets the order in which categories on this axis appear.
 Only has an effect if

-. - Sets the source reference on Chart Studio Cloud for
+categoryorderis set to array.
+Used withcategoryorder. - Sets the source reference on Chart Studio Cloud for

-. - Specifies the ordering logic for the case of categorical variables.
+categoryarray. - Specifies the ordering logic for the case of categorical variables.
 By default, plotly uses trace, which specifies the order that is present in the data supplied.
 Set

-. - Sets default for all colors associated with this axis all at once: line, font, tick, and grid colors.
+categoryorderto category ascending or category descending if order should be determined by the alphanumerical order of the category names.
+Setcategoryorderto array to derive the ordering from the attributecategoryarray.
+If a category is not found in thecategoryarrayarray, the sorting behavior for that attribute will be identical to the trace mode.
+The unspecified categories will follow the categories incategoryarray. - Sets default for all colors associated with this axis all at once: line, font, tick, and grid colors.
 Grid color is lightened by blending this with the plot background Individual pieces can override this.

 - The stride between grid lines along the axis